 S.1.2.2.1.
-Class I and II Scales and Dynamic Monorail Scales.
-If $e \ne d$, the verification scale interval "e" shall be determined by the expression:
+Class I and II Scales and Dynamic Monorail Scales. - If $e \neq d$, the verification scale interval "e" shall be determined by the expression:

-$$d \le e \le 10 d$$
+$d < e \le 10 d$

 If the displayed division (d) is less than the verification division (e), then the verification division shall be less than or equal to 10 times the displayed division.